yiransheng/yiransheng.github.io/posts/js-chain.md

 }
 ```

 `id` can be in fact be composed together with other `a -> a` functions, providing a no-op step in the pipeline.
+This is equivalent to providing `return this` as a method on chaining based approaches.

+## Closing Remarks

+After exploring the various aspects of method chaining, a couple of useful principles or takeaways can be summarized:

+* Decide on mutable vs. immutable chaining when designing an api
+* But know that you can have both with pattens like `withMutations`
+* When your api targets an functional audience, do the following to facilitate composition:
+  - make the functions curried (at least optionally)
+  - arrange the function arguments such that the last argument is the primary data type